Identification and Mitigation of Conducting Package Losses for Quantum Superconducting Devices

-To calculate the geometric factor $\gamma$ at the surface of each conductor of concern, the $H$ field for each resonator in the different package geometries was simulated using Ansys's high frequency simulation software (HFSS).
+To calculate the geometric factor $\gamma$ at the surface of each conductor of concern, the $H$ field for each resonator in the different package geometries was simulated using Ansys' high frequency simulation software (HFSS).
 Each conductor in the simulation was assumed to be a perfect electric conductor to reduce simulation resources.
 To simulate the $H$ field associated with the stored energy of the resonator, and not with the coupling to the CPW transmission line, we implemented two effects in the simulation.
-First, the connections between the signal trace of the resonator chip to the PCB were removed.
-This prevented radiation from leaking to the ports where the SMA connectors were located and also avoiding a standing wave near a resonant frequency.
+First, the connections between the signal trace of the resonator chip and the PCB were removed.
+This prevented radiation from leaking to the ports where the SMA connectors were located and also avoided a standing wave near a resonant frequency.
 Second, the open end of the quarter-wave resonator was shunted with an excitation lumped port with a matched impedance to the resonator waveguide, which is 50 $\Omega$.
 The resonator was then excited at $f_{\circ}$, which was determined by satisfying $\mathrm{Im}\left[(Y_{11}(f_\circ)\right] = 0$ where $Y_{11}$ is the self-admittance of the lumped port.
 We simulated each resonator in the four different packages and calculated $\gamma$ for each conductor of concern.

 Table \ref{tab:hfss_ratio} presents the calculated geometric factors $\gamma$ associated with the different normal conducting regions for each resonator in the different packages.
 These regions were the OFHC Cu material (``Base''), the Ag impregnated glue, and the PCB Cu used to feed signals to the resonator device.
-Since glue was pervasive underneath the entire substrate of the chip in $\text{Cu}\blacksquare$ package, we have combined base and glue together for that measurement.
-For other packages, pictures of the device were used to identify the placement of the glue and hence the regions to calculate $\gamma$ (\emph{e.g.} see purple regions in Fig.~\ref{fig:hfss_setup}).
+Because glue was present underneath the entire substrate of the chip in $\text{Cu}\blacksquare$ package, we have combined base and glue together for that measurement.
+For other packages, pictures of the device were used to identify the area covered by the glue to calculate $\gamma$ (\emph{e.g.}, see purple regions in Fig.~\ref{fig:hfss_setup}).